MiloMargolis/BelgiumDoc/content/PaoloLanaro/blog_6/index.md

 surrounded by kind, smart, and funny people!

 ## Resume
-The following link is my [resume](https://docs.google.com/document/d/1n55lwLp1Ym-Vet7t8-xu5DzQT_19Vrld6SdSSaRsLmA/edit?usp=sharing) with an updated "Projects" section that includes our project.
+The following link is my [portfolio website](https://www.paololanaro.com) where you can see what I'm up to nowadays.